Mr-Aviation/DSAI3202-Winter25-Sec-3/README.md

-# Lab1-Part2
+# Lab1
-This is Lab1-Part2/ Readme File.
+This is Lab1 Readme File.
-Welcome to Bakchodi !
+Welcome to Assassination!

-CHANGE!